 Guernsey Airport will be refreshing its technology in the security area to continue meeting this challenge and taking advantage of the opportunities new technology can bring.
 This aims to meet passenger needs and adapt to the ever-changing and evolving security processes that all airports in the British Isles must follow.

-Construction work will get underway from late April 2022 before the new security scanners and lanes are installed.
+Construction work is now underway with the first of two new scanners now installed.
 The target completion date for this project is early July 2022.

 What benefits will this project bring for passengers?

 Once completed, overall processing times for passengers going through security are anticipated to shorten, reducing queues at peak times.
 Several innovative technologies are being introduced to achieve this aim.